espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Barricade Stone (Sphere).md

 **Type: Sphere**

 This smooth marble keeps its shape when activated, growing into a spherical boulder 10 feet in diameter.
-If stationary, the boulder can be pushed 5 feet with a successful DC 24 athletics save; on a failure, the creature is knocked [[Prone]]).
+If stationary, the boulder can be pushed 5 feet with a successful DC 24 athletics save; on a failure, the creature is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]]).